 |Bundesland: Freistaat Thüringen||Thuringia|

-The Dom Sankt Marien (cathedral of Our Lady) [left, no.1480: left church; right, no.1504: top picture, left church] was founded in the second half of the 8th century.
+The Dom Sankt Marien (cathedral of Our Lady) [left, no. 3322; right, no. 1480: left, and below, no. 1504: top picture, left church] was founded in the second half of the 8th century.
 When the church collapsed in 1153, the bones of St. Adolan and St. Eoban, companions of St. Boniface, were discovered.
 Since that time Adolan and Eoban are the patron saints of Erfurt.
 The cathedral was rebuilt during the following century.
 The south tower was completed in 1201, the north tower in 1237.
 The mighty substruction was enlarged in 13201330, the choir above it was extended in 13491370.
 The nave collapsed again in 1452 and was rebuilt until 1465.
 The roof of the nave and the spires were remodelled in 18281873.
 The original shape of the roof of the nave was reconstructed in 1968.
 For centuries, the church belonged to the archbishops of Mainz.
 Erfurt became part of the diocese of Corvey in 1819, of the diocese of Paderborn in 1821, and of the diocese of Fulda in 1930.
 The new diocese of Erfurt was finally established in 1994.

-The Severikirche (church of St. Severus) [left, no.1480: right church; right, no.1504: top picture, right church] was first mentioned in AD 836 when the relics of St. Severus were brought to Erfurt from Ravenna.
+The Severikirche (church of St. Severus) [right, no. 1480: right church; and below, no. 1504: top picture, right church; ] was first mentioned in AD 836 when the relics of St. Severus were brought to Erfurt from Ravenna.
 The present church was built from 1278 until 1472.

-The bottom right picture on glass no.1504 [right] shows the
+The bottom right picture on glass no. 1504 [near left] shows the

 Several glasses of this collection show other monuments for Wilhelm I.